ruupert/eduroam-location-api/README.md

  #### Issues

  - import functionality can't handle all types of addresses.
-The application does not provide a way for the admin to edit locations except by directly modifying the database table "locations"
+The application does not __currently__ provide any way for the admin to edit locations.
  - importer doesn't fill the missing EDUROAM_API_DEFAULT_LANGS
  - many more...